Who We Are

 Vanessa Estimé

-Vanessa Estimé serves as Assistant Director for the Yale Prison Education Initiative at Dwight Hall at Yale.
-She has worked in higher education, the judicial branch of state government, and non-profit community agencies in New Haven and Bridgeport (Connecticut) since 2011.
-Vanessa received her BS in Legal Studies from the University of New Haven, and MSW from Simmons College School of Social Work.
-She is a licensed social worker and certified childbirth educator and birth doula.
-Vanessa is delighted to be a part of the Yale Prison Education Initiative and support the movement of college in prison.
+Vanessa Estimé serves as Deputy Director for the Yale Prison Education Initiative at Dwight Hall at Yale.
+Since 2016, Vanessa has worked in higher education, focusing on student retention, academic advising, coaching, and mentoring.
+Her undergraduate studies were completed at the University of New Haven, and graduate studies at Simmons College School of Social Work.
+Vanessa is also a licensed social worker dedicated to supporting under-resourced communities and fostering well-being.
+She is delighted to be a part of the Yale Prison Education Initiative and help expand access to education to all people.

 James Jeter